 Pay no Federal Tax on your municipal bond earnings.

-Most states are free of state tax if the purchaser lives in the state of the bond purchased.
+Most bonds are free of state income tax if the purchaser lives in the state of bond purchased.

-This provides an incentive for high-income earners to invest in America, the higher the investor's tax bracket the greater the federal tax-free yield.
+This provides an incentive for high-income earners to invest in America.
+The higher the investor's tax bracket the greater the federal and state tax-free yield.

-For example: If you are in the 35% tax bracket and had a tax exempt yield of 3.00% your actual return would be 4.62%.
+For example: If you are in the 35% tax bracket and have a tax-exempt yield of 3% your actual after-tax return would be 4.6%.

-We invest only in the top two highest rated municipalities (AAA and AA) throughout the United States.
+We invest municipalities with AAA and AA credit ratings throughout the United States.

 We purchase individual bonds which allows us to keep the credit-quality high and diversify your holdings.

-There are no withdrawal fees or lock up periods owning individual bonds.
+There are no withdrawal fees or lock-up periods for any of our accounts.